MichaelCurrin/dev-cheatsheets/cheatsheets/shell/files/globbing.md

 description: How to match paths using 'glob' patterns
 ---

+Globbing, also known as wildcard matching, is a technique used in computer systems and programming languages to match one or more files or paths based on a pattern containing wildcard characters.
+It is commonly used in command-line interfaces, file managers, and programming languages to perform operations on multiple files or directories at once.

-Globbing is a programming concept that involves the use of wildcards and special characters to match and filter.
-Glob patterns are similar to regex patterns, but simpler and limited in scope.
+Glob patterns involve the use of wildcards and special characters to match and then filter.
+They patterns are similar to regex patterns, but simpler and limited in scope.

-This guide is based on Bash and ZSH.
+Note, this guide is based on Bash and ZSH usage.

 ## Resources